10 Possible Transportation Pollution Solutions

 Kiyoshi Ota/Getty Images

 Electric cars are not as new as most drivers realize.
-They were among the first prototype cars created in the late 1890s, and more electric cars were manufactured than petroleum-powered cars at the turn of the last century.
+They were among the first prototype cars created in the late 1890s, and producers manufactured more electric cars than petroleum-powered cars at the turn of the last century.

-Today, the electric car is going main stream.
-The Nissan LEAF has opened up a new market for consumers, allowing urban driving without the guilt of tail-pipe emissions.
+Today, the electric car is going mainstream.
+The Nissan LEAF is one electric vehicle that opened a new market for consumers, allowing urban driving without the guilt of tailpipe emissions.
 Electric vehicles receive their fuel from a linked collection of batteries.
-The batteries are lead, nickel-metal hydrides and lithium concoctions storing energy provided from home electrical outlets or the soon-to-be-introduced electric recharging station.
-Like fuel cells, electric cars lack a reliable infrastructure, as well as a way of reliably using renewable sources -- like solar, wind or geothermal -- to generate their fuel.
-Instead, they rely on fossil fuel-burning electric plants to supply their needs.
+The batteries are lead, nickel-metal hydrides and lithium concoctions storing energy provided from home electrical outlets or electric recharging station.

 Advertisement